4passwords/4P-TSS-Export-Toolbox/README.md

 # specify the path where we need to place secrets that are affected by issue-374730518
 $lostandfoundpathValue = "\Lost & Found"

-#specify the date to lookforupdated or created secrets (specify the date below)
+#specify the date to look for updated or created secrets after a given date (specify the date below)
-$exportonlysecretsbeforeDate = $false
+$exportonlysecretsafterDate = $false

 # enter the date in the format below dd-MM-yyyy hh:mm:ss
-$exportonlysecretsbeforeDatevalue = "01-02-2015 23:00:01"
+$exportonlysecretsafterDatevalue = "01-02-2015 23:00:01"

 #
 #